AbrehamGebremedhin/autocare-backend/README.md

 AutoCare Backend is a FastAPI-based backend service designed to power automotive care applications.
 It provides RESTful APIs and WebSocket support for real-time communication, leveraging a modular architecture for scalability and maintainability.

+## Version 1 Status

+**Version 1 is complete and production-ready for MVP use.**

+- All core features implemented and tested
+- Robust error handling, dependency injection, and startup/shutdown checks
+- Modular, SOLID-compliant architecture for easy extension

 ## Features

 - **REST API**: Organized under `/api/v1` for versioning and modularity.